Quillen cohomology of enriched operads: Background and notations

-\begin{dfn}(Berger-Moerdijk \cite{Ieke}) \textbf{Canonical model structure on} $\Cat(\cS)$ is the one whose fibrant objects are the levelwise fibrant categories and whose trivial fibrations are the same as those of the Dwyer-Kan model structure. \end{dfn}
+\begin{dfn}(Berger-Moerdijk \cite{Ieke}) The \textbf{canonical model structure on} $\Cat(\cS)$ is the one whose fibrant objects are the levelwise fibrant categories and whose trivial fibrations are the same as those of the Dwyer-Kan model structure. \end{dfn}

 By extending the two above, G. Caviglia \cite{Caviglia} established both the Dwyer-Kan and canonical model structures on $\Op(\cS)$.
 Suppose further that $\cS$ is a symmetric monoidal model category.

-By convention, a map $f : \P \rar \Q$ in $\Op(\cS)$ is called a \textit{levelwise weak equivalence (fibration, trivial fibration, etc.)} if for every sequence $(c_1,\cdots,c_n;c)$ of colors of $\P$, the induced map is a weak equivalence (fibration, trivial fibration, etc.) in $\cS$.
+By convention, a map $f : \P \rar \Q$ in $\Op(\cS)$ is called a \textit{levelwise weak equivalence} (resp. \textit{fibration, trivial fibration}, etc) if for every sequence $(c_1,\cdots,c_n;c)$ of colors of $\P$, the induced map is a weak equivalence (resp. fibration, trivial fibration, etc) in $\cS$.

-On other hand, the \textbf{homotopy category of} $\P$ is defined to be $\Ho(\P) := \Ho(\P_1)$ the homotopy category of its underlying category.
+The \textbf{homotopy category of} $\P$ is defined to be $\Ho(\P) := \Ho(\P_1)$ the homotopy category of its underlying category.

-\begin{dfn} A map $f : \P \rar \Q$ in $\Op(\cS)$ is called a \textbf{Dwyer-Kan equivalence} if it is a levelwise weak equivalence and such that the induced functor $\Ho(f):\Ho(\P)\lrar\Ho(\Q)$ between homotopy categories is essentially surjective or alternatively, if $f$ is a levelwise weak equivalence and has underlying map $f_1 : \P_1 \lrar \Q_1$ being a Dwyer-Kan equivalence in $\Cat(\cS)$. \end{dfn}
+\begin{dfn} A map $f : \P \rar \Q$ in $\Op(\cS)$ is called a \textbf{Dwyer-Kan equivalence} if it is a levelwise weak equivalence and such that the induced functor $\Ho(f):\Ho(\P)\lrar\Ho(\Q)$ between homotopy categories is essentially surjective or alternatively, if $f$ is a levelwise weak equivalence and the underlying map $f_1 : \P_1 \lrar \Q_1$ is a Dwyer-Kan equivalence in $\Cat(\cS)$. \end{dfn}

-\begin{dfn} \textbf{Dwyer-Kan model structure on} $\Op(\cS)$ is the one whose weak equivalences are the Dwyer-Kan equivalences and whose trivial fibrations are the levelwise trivial fibrations surjective on colors. \end{dfn}
+\begin{dfn} The \textbf{Dwyer-Kan model structure on} $\Op(\cS)$ is the one whose weak equivalences are the Dwyer-Kan equivalences and whose trivial fibrations are the levelwise trivial fibrations surjective on colors. \end{dfn}

-\begin{dfn} \textbf{Canonical model structure on} $\Op(\cS)$ is the one whose fibrant objects are the levelwise fibrant operads and whose trivial fibrations are the same as those of the Dwyer-Kan model structure. \end{dfn}
+\begin{dfn} The \textbf{canonical model structure on} $\Op(\cS)$ is the one whose fibrant objects are the levelwise fibrant operads and whose trivial fibrations are the same as those of the Dwyer-Kan model structure. \end{dfn}

-\begin{rem} As originally introduced by G. Caviglia, a given map in $\Op(\cS)$ is a fibration (resp. weak equivalence) with respect to the canonical model structure if and only if it is a levelwise fibration (resp. weak equivalence) and such that its underlying map in $\Cat(\cS)$ is a fibration (resp. weak equivalence) with respect to that model structure.
+\begin{rem} As originally introduced by G. Caviglia, a map in $\Op(\cS)$ is a fibration (resp. weak equivalence) with respect to the canonical model structure if and only if it is a levelwise fibration (resp. weak equivalence) and such that its underlying map in $\Cat(\cS)$ is a fibration (resp. weak equivalence) with respect to that model structure.
 (See [\cite{Caviglia}, Definition 4.5] and [\cite{Ieke}, \S 2.2]). \end{rem}